The Global Network

 Bruce Gagnon is the Coordinator of the Global Network Against Weapons & Nuclear Power in Space.
 He was a co-founder of the Global Network when it was created in 1992.

-Bruce has traveled to and spoken in England, Germany, Mexico, Canada, France, Cuba, Puerto Rico, Japan, Australia, Scotland, Wales, Greece, India, Brazil, Portugal, Denmark, Sweden, Norway, Czech Republic, South Korea, Russia, Ukraine, Nepal and throughout the U.S.
+Bruce has traveled to and spoken in England, Germany, Mexico, Canada, France, Cuba, Puerto Rico, Japan, Australia, Scotland, Wales, Greece, India, Brazil, Portugal, Denmark, Sweden, Norway, Finland, Czech Republic, South Korea, Sicily, Ukraine, Russia, Nepal and throughout the U.S.

-He has also spoken on many college campuses including: Loyola University, Drake University, Syracuse University, Cornell University, University of Michigan, Cal Poly State University, University of Pittsburgh, California Institute of Technology, University of Oregon, University of Alaska Anchorage, Marquette University, Brown University, Hunter College, University of Arkansas, University of Florida, Dalhousie University (Nova Scotia), University of Maine, and the Mahatma Gandhi Institute of Medical Sciences (India).
+He has also spoken on many college campuses including: Loyola University, Drake University, Syracuse University, Cornell University, University of Michigan, Cal Poly State University, University of Pittsburgh, California Institute of Technology, University of Oregon, University of Alaska Anchorage, Marquette University, Brown University, University of Florida, Dalhousie University (Nova Scotia), University of London, Bradford University (UK), and the Mahatma Gandhi Institute of Medical Sciences (India).

 Project Censored (from Sonoma State University, CA) named a story on space weaponization by Bruce as the 8th Most Censored story in 1999.
-Again in 2005, Project Censored picked an article on space issues by Bruce as the 16th most censored story of the year.
+Again in 2005, Project Censored picked an article on space issues by Bruce as the 16th most censored story of the year and in 2015 his piece on endless war was listed as the 13th most censored story.

-Bruce initiated the Maine Campaign to Bring Our War $$ Home in 2009 that spread to other New England states and beyond.
-This campaign makes the important connections between endless war spending and fiscal crisis throughout the U.S. In 2011 the U.S. Conference of Mayors passed a Bring Our War $$ Home resolution – their first entry into foreign policy since the Vietnam War.
+He initiated the Maine Campaign to Bring Our War $$ Home in 2009 that spread to other New England states and beyond.
+This campaign makes the important connections between endless war spending and fiscal crisis throughout the U.S.

 In 2003 Bruce co-produced a popular documentary video entitled Arsenal of Hypocrisy that spelled out U.S. plans for space domination.
-Another of his videos, shot in 2009, was entitled Review of Obama’s Foreign Policy.
-Both videos have been widely shown on Free Speech TV.
-In 2010 Bruce was extensively featured in the award-winning documentary called Pax Americana and the Weaponization of Space.
-In 2013 Bruce was featured in the documentary video called Ghosts of Jeju about the South Korean island fighting against construction of a Navy base.
-He has worked to help build support for the Jeju Island issue for several years.
+In 2010 he was extensively featured in the award-winning documentary called Pax Americana and the Weaponization of Space.
+In 2013 he was featured in the documentary video called The Ghosts of Jeju about the South Korean village fighting against construction of a Navy base.
+He has worked to help build support for the Jeju Island issue for many years.

-He is also host of a public access TV show called This Issue that currently runs in 17 Maine communities.
-(This show can also be seen from the GN’s website.)
+From 2003-2020 Bruce hosted a public access TV show called This Issue that ran in 17 Maine communities.
+The covid epidemic cancelled the show.

-Bruce is a Vietnam-era veteran and began his organizing career by working for the United Farm Workers Union in Florida organizing fruit pickers.
-Bruce is an active member of Veterans for Peace.
+Bruce is a Vietnam-era Air Force veteran and became a peace activist while in the military.
+He began his organizing career by working for the United Farm Workers Union in Florida organizing fruit pickers.

 Home